yazz/VisualJS/README.md

 ## Benefits

 - Build apps apps in minutes using drag and drop UI
-- Fast to deploy on any Kubernetes cluster
+- Fast to deploy on Docker or any Kubernetes cluster
 - Can run with NodeJS
 - Reuse via pre built components such as buttons, text boxes, and data access components to talk to Postgres, Mysql, or REST APIs
+- Can automatically pipe changes from one UI component to another
 <br/><br/><br/>